source_profile_id) and Target Profile (target_profile_id).

 The Target Profile owner approves (affirms) the transaction.Since the same Paxos Account is used for both counterparty Profiles in this guide, you can use the same authentication.

-from the propose step as the transaction_id
+Transaction.id from the propose step as the transaction_id.

-You can also look up a transaction by status to find the id
+You can also look up a transaction by status to find the id.

-status and updated_at
+AFFIRMED status and updated_at timestamp.

 6. Check Transaction Status

-transaction occurs only when both counterparties fully fund their Profiles.
+Settlement of theAFFIRMED transaction occurs only when both counterparties fully fund their Profiles.

 Since both Profiles in this guide are pre-funded, the transaction settled within a few seconds.

-Transaction
+Transaction object.

-When the transaction completes, the status and updated_at
+When the transaction completes, the status and updated_at timestamp reflect the most recent activity.

 Next Steps